Why should an ergonomic safe patient handling program be developed?

 Assure that the path of the transfer or lift is clear from obstructions and that furniture and aids that the client is being transferred to are properly placed and secure.

-Injury to the caregiver and client can occur when transferring aggressive patients and residents.
+Injury to the caregiver and client can occur when transferring aggressive clients.

-Caregivers have a legal right to know if the patient or resident they are caring for has a history of aggressive behaviour.
+Caregivers have a legal right to know if the client they are caring for has a history of aggressive behaviour.

 The reasons for client anger and hostility can be complex.
 Staff should be trained to identify the signs of potential aggressive behaviour, the triggers that can lead to violent outburst, means of deescalating an aggressive encounter, and emergency procedures to follow if retreat from an aggressive client is not possible or an attack occurs.